What’s in Store for WSIB in 2019?

 In addition to shocking claims being rejected (this one from last week was unbelievable), there have also been many calls for the WSIB to review past denied claims, such as the Peterborough GE workers and Kitchener rubber workers affected by alarming rates of cancer.
 (You can follow the latest WSIB-related news stories and blog posts on our WSIB Law Blog.)

-Its own staff decried the new service delivery model implemented last summer, saying it was not helping injured workers and was taking a toll on WSIB staff themselves.
+WSIB’s own staff decribed the new service delivery model implemented last summer, as it was not helping injured workers and was taking a toll on WSIB staff themselves.
 (One registered nurse at WSIB said “This work environment not only adds undue stress, it is teetering on compromising my professional standards, which I am not OK with.”)
-And in a survey of WSIB staff last winter, 90% of respondents said work-related stress was affecting their personal lives.
+In a survey of WSIB staff last winter, 90% of respondents said work-related stress was affecting their personal lives.

 In an economic outlook and fiscal review released last fall, the Ontario government quietly revealed it would be doing a review of the workers compensation system: